Interacting Large Language Model Agents. Interpretable Models and Social Learning: Proofs

 The following is used extensively to compare two beliefs and is a weaker condition than MLR ordering, \begin{definition} (\textbf{First Order Stochastic Dominance (FOSD)}) Let $\prior_1$,$\prior_2 \in \probspace(\statedim)$, then $\prior_1$ first order stochastically dominates $\prior_2$ ($\prior_1 \geq_s \prior_2$) if $\sum_{\stateidx=\stateidxalt}^{\statedim} \prior_1(\stateidx) \geq \sum_{\stateidx=\stateidxalt}^{\statedim} \prior_2(\stateidx) \ \forall \ \stateidxalt\in\statespace$. \end{definition}

-The stopping time problem with the socialistic cost of~\eqref{eq:socialwelfarecost} can be decomposed into two cost terms, each corresponding to the cost terms of the stopping time problem for partially observed Markov decision processes of Theorem 12.3.4 of~\cite{krishnamurthy_partially_2016}.
+The stopping time problem with the social welfare cost of~\eqref{eq:socialwelfarecost} can be decomposed into two cost terms, each corresponding to the cost terms of the stopping time problem for partially observed Markov decision processes of Theorem 12.3.4 of~\cite{krishnamurthy_partially_2016}.

 $\bigcost(\prior,1)$ is the expected cost after the decision to herd has been made.
 Similarly, the first term in $\bigcost(\prior,2)$ is the expected cost when revealing private observations.
 The rest of the terms come from transforming the value function by the delay penalty costs~\cite{quickestchangedetectionitit}.